braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/testing_canvases/sending_test_canvases.md

 	- If segments are used, there may be prerequisites for a user to fall into the Canvas before they're eligible for a user journey.
 - Do the messages in the test Canvas have any Liquid in the message titles that pull into the user ID or email address to ensure they are easy to identify both the message and user for testing purposes?

-## Step 2: Identify test users
+## Step 2: Identify your test users

-Next, identify a set of test users that will go through the Canvas steps without actually sending messages to your intended users.
+Identify a set of test users that will go through the Canvas steps without actually sending messages to your intended users.
 Test users can be either existing email addresses that aren't used for actual services on your Braze dashboard, or new email addresses that are used exclusively for testing purposes.

 ## Step 3: Set up your Canvas

-Next, it's time to test your Canvas!
+Next, it's time to test your Canvas.
 To keep your original Canvas and test Canvas information organized, create a duplicate of your Canvas for testing purposes.

 ![][1]

 In this duplicated Canvas, edit the **Entry Audience** portion of the Canvas builder so that only test users are eligible for the Canvas.
 You can also enter your own email address as a test user by adding the **Email Address** testing filter.

 In the example below, we've limited the Canvas to two test users that have first used the app less than three days ago.